Metallacrowns

 Molecular Magnetism

 Molecular magnetism is the examination of magnetic properties on the molecular scale.
-My work in molecular magnetism has involved the synthesis and characterization of single molecule magnets (SMMs), and magnetocoolants.
+Our work in molecular magnetism has involved the synthesis and characterization of single molecule magnets (SMMs), and magnetocoolants.
 SMMs are superparamagnetic molecules that have a barrier between the spin up and spin down magnetic states.
 This barrier depends on the overall spin and magentoanisotropy of the molecule.
 In addition, a good SMM will have an isolated ground state.
 Conversely, a magnetocoolant performs well when the magnetic ground state is close in energy to multiple excited states.
 This configuration generates a more entropic ground state.
 The presence or absence of the entropy as an external field is applied or removed powers a cycle that can result in a thermal pump at cryogenic temperatures.

 Crystallography